ultralytics/ultralytics/docs/datasets/segment/coco.md

 ## Sample Images and Annotations

-COCO-Seg

-, like its predecessor COCO, contains a diverse set of images with various object categories and complex scenes.
+COCO-Seg, like its predecessor COCO, contains a diverse set of images with various object categories and complex scenes.
 However, COCO-Seg introduces more detailed instance segmentation masks for each object in the images.
 Here are some examples of images from the dataset, along with their corresponding instance segmentation masks:

 ![Dataset sample image](https://user-images.githubusercontent.com/26833433/239690696-93fa8765-47a2-4b34-a6e5-516d0d1c725b.jpg)